 The Education Gap: Culture vs. Country (Bachelor’s Degree or Higher)

 Frederick Douglass taught himself to read in a society where Black literacy was punishable by torture and death.
 He did not learn to read despite being Black.
-He learned to read because he understood, with a clarity that should shame every modern proponent of anti-intellectualism, that literacy was the door through which a human being walks from bondage into freedom.
-When his enslaver told his wife to stop teaching young Frederick, declaring that education would make him “unfit” to be a slave, Douglass seized on those words as confirmation (Douglass, Narrative of the Life of Frederick Douglass, an American Slave, Anti-Slavery Office, 1845):
+He learned because he understood, with a clarity that should shame every modern defender of anti-intellectualism, that literacy was the door from bondage to freedom.
+When his enslaver told his wife to stop teaching young Frederick, declaring that education would make him “unfit” to be a slave, Douglass seized on those words as proof (Douglass, Narrative of the Life of Frederick Douglass, an American Slave, Anti-Slavery Office, 1845).

 “From that moment, I understood the pathway from slavery to freedom.
 What he most dreaded, that I most desired.
 What he most loved, that I most hated.
 That which to him was a great evil, to be carefully shunned, was to me a great good, to be diligently sought.”

-Douglass understood what every enslaver understood: education is power.
+Douglass understood what every enslaver understood.
+Education is power.
 The suppression of Black education was the most carefully enforced policy of the slaveholding South precisely because literate Black people could not be controlled.
 Anti-literacy laws existed in every slave state.
 The punishment for teaching a slave to read ranged from fines to imprisonment to death.
-And Black people risked everything — whipping, mutilation, execution — to learn.
+Black people risked everything — whipping, mutilation, execution — to learn.

 The people who built Black colleges after slavery — Howard, Morehouse, Spelman, Fisk, Tuskegee — knew education was the most radical act for freed people.
-They did not consider academic achievement to be a white characteristic.
-They considered it a human birthright that had been stolen from them, and they were taking it back.
+They did not consider academic achievement to be a white trait.
+They considered it a human birthright that had been stolen, and they were taking it back.

-The anti-achievement culture of the late twentieth and early twenty-first century is a betrayal of those ancestors.
+The anti-achievement culture of the late twentieth and early twenty-first century betrays those ancestors.
 Every Black child who is shamed for reading a book dishonors the men and women who were beaten for doing the same thing.
 The phrase “acting white” would have been incomprehensible to Frederick Douglass, to Booker T. Washington, to Mary McLeod Bethune, to every Black American who fought for the right to learn.
 They did not fight so that their descendants could voluntarily surrender the prize.

-There is a natural experiment playing out in American schools that demolishes the claim that Black academic underperformance is a product of racial identity, and it is this: the children of African and Caribbean immigrants, who share the same skin color as African Americans, do not exhibit the same anti-achievement culture, and their academic outcomes are dramatically different.
+A natural experiment in American schools demolishes the claim that Black academic underperformance comes from racial identity.
+The children of African and Caribbean immigrants, who share the same skin color as African Americans, do not show the same anti-achievement culture.
+Their academic outcomes are dramatically different.

-Nigerian Americans are among the most educated demographic groups in the United States.
-Approximately 61% of Nigerian Americans over age 25 hold a bachelor’s degree or higher, compared to 33% of the general American population (U.S. Census Bureau, American Community Survey, “Selected Population Profile: Nigerian”).
+Nigerian Americans are among the most educated groups in the United States.
+About 61% of Nigerian Americans over age 25 hold a bachelor’s degree or higher, compared to 33% of the general American population (U.S. Census Bureau, American Community Survey, “Selected Population Profile — Nigerian”).
 Ghanaian, Ethiopian, and Kenyan immigrants show similar patterns.
-Jamaican and Trinidadian Americans have higher rates of educational attainment and household income than the national average (Capps, McCabe & Fix, Diverse Streams: Black African Migration to the United States, Migration Policy Institute, 2012).
+Jamaican and Trinidadian Americans have higher rates of educational attainment and household income than the national average (Capps, McCabe & Fix, Diverse Streams — Black African Migration to the United States, Migration Policy Institute, 2012).

 These families arrive in America with Black skin.
 Their children attend the same schools, face the same systemic barriers, encounter the same prejudice.
 Yet their outcomes diverge sharply from native-born African American students.
 The variable is not race — the race is identical.
 The variable is not systemic racism — the systems are the same.
 The variable is culture — one that celebrates academic achievement rather than punishing it.
 One that treats excellence as a family expectation, not a racial betrayal.